 Referral marketing isn’t just for B2C businesses.
-B2B decision-makers are also turning to people they trust when they decide which purchases to make.
+B2B decision-makers also turn to people they trust when deciding which purchases to make.
 When a peer recommends a product to a B2B decision-maker, they listen.

-- Useful Social Media reports that word-of-mouth influences 91% of B2B purchasers’ buying decisions
+- A report by Useful Social Media reveals that word of mouth influences 91% of a B2B purchaser’s buying decisions

 - According to Influitive, “84% of B2B decision-makers start the buying process with a referral.”

-- 87% of B2B frontline sales personnel, 82% of sales leaders, and 78% of marketers believe that referrals are crucial to sales success.
+- A majority 87% of B2B frontline sales personnel, 82% of sales leaders, and 78% of marketers believe that referrals are crucial to sales success.

-(Read this article for more compelling B2B referral marketing statistics!)
+Are you looking for more statistics on B2B referral marketing?
+Read this article for more compelling B2B referral marketing statistics.

-But how are B2B referral programs different from their B2C counterparts?
-What must you establish before your B2B business starts a referral program for the greatest chance of success?
-What are the best practices regarding program construction, promotion, and incentives?
-Our definitive guide has the answers.
+But how is a B2B referral program different from their B2C counterpart?
+What are the best practices for B2B program rewards and promotion?
+This definitive guide has the answers.

 B2B vs. B2C referrals

-- And B2B buyers want a personalized experience.
-They seek clarity on how your product or service will meet their distinct needs, look for detailed customer support across all channels, and want a customized experience throughout every part of the sales funnel.
+Furthermore, B2B buyers often require a highly personalized experience.
+They want to know exactly how your product or service will meet their needs, specific customer support details, and hands-on assistance during every part of the sales funnel.

 Before you launch a B2B referral program

-To set your business up for the greatest success, follow this checklist before you launch a B2B referral program.
+To set your business up for success, follow this checklist before launching a B2B referral program.

 - Check your customer retention rate.

-- An NPS survey asks your customers how likely they would be to recommend your product or service to their peers.
+- Conduct a Net Promoter Score (NPS) survey, which gauges which of your customers are most likely to recommend your product or service to their peers.

-- Once you’ve identified several buyers who say they’re highly likely to share your brand, plan to reach out to them directly when you start your referral program.
+Once you’ve identified several customers who say they’re likely to share your brand, remember to reach out to them directly when you start your B2B referral program.

 Develop your current customer relationships

-Your existing customers are your best customers, so commit to building lasting relationships with them from the outset.
-This is especially important in the B2B landscape, where your relationship with your buyers is long-term.
+Your existing customers are your best customers, so commit to building lasting relationships with them from the beginning.
+This is especially important in the B2B landscape, where the relationship with your buyers is long-term.

-After you make a sale, don’t leave your customers high and dry.
+After you make a sale, don’t leave your customers on their own.
 Keep the lines of communication open, and support them at all stages after their purchase.
-For example, if you’re a software company, assist your customers with setup, then periodically check in to answer their questions and resolve their pain points.
+For example, if you’re a software company, assist your customers with setup, and then check in periodically to see if they have any questions.

-Also, get to know each of your client businesses individually, and listen to their needs and concerns.
-Gather relevant feedback from your customers, both about what you’re doing well and what you could improve.
-That way, you can deliver customized service for each client, improve your experience for all of your current customers, and make customers feel especially valued.
-Fostering these solid relationships is key to promoting customer satisfaction, which is key to driving referrals.
+Take an extra step and get to know each of your customer’s businesses.
+Listen to their needs and concerns.
+Gather their individual feedback, both about what you’re doing well and what you could improve.
+This will help you deliver customized service for each customer, improve their overall experience, and make every single customer feel highly valued.
+Fostering these solid relationships increases customer satisfaction, which is the key to driving more referrals.

 Make sure customer support is ready

-In addition, before you start a referral program, gauge how well your business will be able to handle building similar solid relationships with any new customers you gain.
-After all, referral marketing is meant to bring in new customers through your satisfied existing customers, and start a viral cycle of sharing where these pleased newer customers then share with their peers.
+Before you start a B2B referral program, gauge how well your business will be able to handle added customers.
+This type of program is meant to bring in new customers through your existing customers, and hopefully start a viral cycle where these new customers will then bring in more new customers.

-But if these new customers aren’t satisfied with your customer service, they won’t recommend you (or worse, they’ll leave you for a competitor).
-That will grind the cycle you were seeking to a screeching halt.
-So, make sure your customer support team is able to deliver high levels of service to your new referrals, equal to or greater than the service their referring peers experienced!
+But if all your new customers aren’t satisfied with your customer service, your program may end up being bad for your business.
+Customers will no longer recommend you – or worse, they’ll leave you for a competitor.
+Make sure your customer support team is able to deliver the same high levels of service to your new customers before asking for referrals.

 Decide which customers to target

-- If you sell products, choose clients who have used your product frequently.
-Prioritize longer-term users and repeat purchasers, as well as those who have clearly expressed their satisfaction to you.
+- If you sell products, choose customers who use your product frequently.
+Prioritize long-term users and repeat buyers, especially if they have expressed their satisfaction in your product.

-- If you offer a service, or a subscription, prioritize those customers who have been consecutively paying for it the longest, who really know its value.
+- If you offer a service or a subscription, prioritize customers who have been with you the longest.
+These are often the customers who really know your value and growth.

-- If you ran an NPS survey, reach out to those customers who said they would be most likely to promote you.
+- If you conducted an NPS survey, reach out to the customers who said they would be most likely to promote you.

 Know the best timing to target customers

-Now that you see your business is prepared for a referral program, you need to plan out a solid structure to have the best results.
-These best practices will help you define that structure.
+Now that you’re ready to start a referral program, you need to create a plan that will deliver the best results.
+These B2B referral program ideas will help you create that plan.

-Keep in mind as you design: even though you’re a B2B, referrals will still be made from individual to individual.
-An employee at one of the businesses you serve (known as a member) will refer a specific decision-maker at another business (known as the referral or lead).
+Keep in mind that even though you’re a B2B, referrals will still be made from individual to individual.
+An employee at one of your client businesses will refer an employee at another business.

-One of the main reasons for starting a referral program is to make the sharing process simpler.
-If your process takes too many steps, or if it is unclear, you’ll lose out on valuable opportunities to acquire new customers.
-Thus, you’ll want to streamline your referral process, so it’s as easy as possible for your clients to share you with other businesses.
+One of the best ways to prepare this type of program is by making the sharing process simple.
+If your process takes too many steps, or is unclear to the user, you’ll lose out on valuable opportunities to acquire new customers.

-Your clients must quickly understand what you want them to do (refer potential new clients), what’s in it for them (extrinsic incentives or intrinsic rewards), and the rules you’ve established (including what counts as a successful referral, and how rewards are earned).
+Your clients are busy.
+Make sure your message is easy to understand and clearly explains what you want them to do (refer potential new clients), what’s in it for them (incentives and rewards), and the rules to get the rewards (what counts as a successful referral, and how are rewards earned).

-Many B2B referral programs tend to ask for a lot of information about your clients, their peers, and their peers’ companies.
-But this can be overwhelming to your clients, so don’t be tempted to get loads of info right away.
+Many referral programs tend to ask for a lot of information about the person and their company.
+Too many questions can get overwhelming quickly.

-Instead, think about the minimum amount of information you need from members and referrals, to accomplish your goals.
+Don’t be tempted to get all their information right away.
+Instead, think about the minimum amount of info you need from customers and their referrals to accomplish your goal.
 You can always ask for more info later.